 (This list is not exhaustive)

-Any financial assistance for qualifying works under this grant heading will not be repayable to the Council
+Any financial assistance for qualifying works under this grant heading will not be repayable to the Council disabled persons).
+The works are undertaken by Bridgend Care and Repair, or their agent.

 5.1.6 Comfort Safety and Security (CSS)